jaijuneja/reddit-nlp/README.md

 ### Usage:

 A more complex sample program using the redditnlp module can be found at `https://github.com/jaijuneja/reddit-nlp/blob/master/example.py`.
-Here we outline a basic word counter.
+Here we outline a basic word counter application.

 The module consists of two classes: a Reddit word counter and a tf-idf corpus builder.
 These can be instantiated as follows: